 14 September 2020

-Built by Marine Specialised Technology (MST), the two high-performance naval assets will be capable of operating in the most demanding of conditions and will be delivered over the course of the next three years.
+Built by Marine Specialised Technology (MST), the two high-performance naval assets will be capable of operating in the most demanding of conditions and will be delivered over the next three years.

 “We are excited that our design has been selected for this technically challenging project.
 This contract is a great reflection of the way our teams can combine expertise to produce a winning design, as well as a tailored ILS package.
 The 19m vessels will provide a step forward in enhancing operational capabilities for the Royal Navy’s Gibraltar Squadron.
 BMT has an extensive range of proven in-service patrol boats for the demanding military and coastguard sectors in the UK and overseas.
 This latest contract underscores our agility in producing carefully tailored designs that suit each individual operator’s particular requirements.”

 BMT has a proven track record in designing naval vessels.
-Its breadth of naval expertise and comprehensive range of high-performance patrol vessels, from 9m to 80m, has offered their UK and international customer base with unrivalled seakeeping, speed, and reliability.
-The international design consultancy has a wealth of experience in naval architecture for commercial, military and export applications, covering hull development, class level designs and detailed production engineering for a wide array of vessels and platform technologies.
+Its breadth of maritime expertise and comprehensive range of high-performance patrol vessels, from 9m to 80m, has offered the UK and international customer base unrivalled seakeeping, speed, and reliability.
+The global design consultancy has a wealth of experience in naval architecture for commercial, military and export applications, covering hull development, class level designs and detailed production engineering for a wide array of vessels and platform technologies.